Eishō was an era from 2/30 of 1504 to 8/23 of 1521 (based on the Japanese lunisolar calendar) in the Sengoku period.

 - At the Battle of Tachikawa-no-hara, Uesugi Tomoyoshi of the Ōgigayatsu-Uesugi clan defeated Uesugi Akisada of the Yamauchi-Uesugi clan.

-- Suganuma Sadanori built Noda Castle in the Shitara District of Mikawa.
+- Suganuma Sadanori began construction of Noda Castle in the Shitara District of Mikawa.

 - Makino Kohaku built Yoshida Castle on the northern end of the Atsumi District of Mikawa.
 This intensified conflict between the Makino and Toda clans while Yoshida Castle sat in a contested area.